 But fire pits aren’t just trending here, this is a trend you’ll also see nationwide, especially in colder-weather areas.

-• Never use gasoline to start the fire.
+- Never use gasoline to start a fire

 What Size Fire Pit Do I Need?

-• How big is your patio or landscaped space where you will add the fire pit?
+- How big is your patio or landscape where you will add the fire pit?

 When deciding between installing an in-ground fire pit or portable fire pit, think about the differences in the two and which fits your lifestyle best.